Leftovers: Leftover cuisine

-New dishes made from leftovers are common in world cuisine.
-People invented many such dishes before refrigeration and reliable airtight containers existed.
+New dishes made from leftovers have long been common worldwide.
 Besides capturing nutrition from otherwise inedible bones, stocks and broths provide a base for leftover scraps too small to be a meal themselves.
 Casseroles, paella, fried rice, Shepherd pies, and pizza can also be used for this purpose, and may even have been invented as a means of reusing leftovers.
-Among American university students, leftover pizza itself has acquired particular in-group significance, to the extent that the USDA's Food Safety and Inspection Service offers, as its first tip under "Food Safety Tips for College Students" by Louisa Graham, a discussion of the considerable risks of eating unrefrigerated pizza.
+Among American university students, leftover pizza is popular to the extent that the USDA discusses the considerable risks of eating unrefrigerated leftover pizza.

 At some holiday meals, such as Christmas and Thanksgiving in the United States, it is customary to prepare much more food than necessary, specifically so the host can send leftovers home with guests.
-Cold turkey is archetypal in the United States as a Thanksgiving leftover, with turkey meat often reappearing in sandwiches, soups, and casseroles for several days after the feast.
+Cold turkey is archetypal in the United States as a Thanksgiving leftover, with turkey meat often reappearing in sandwiches, soups, and casseroles for several days after the meal.

 Leftover portions

 Leftovers have had a major impact on the consumption of food, particularly the size of portions.
 Portion sizes have increased greatly.
 In general, food leftovers have both positive and negative impacts, depending on the person's eating habits involved with leftovers.
 With an increase in portion size comes the perception of the amount of intake a particular person considers.
 For example, a smaller portion usually leads to smaller consumption, making a person believe they have not eaten enough and negatively impacting their eating habits.
 In turn, a larger portion leads to a greater amount of leftovers, whereas a smaller portion leads to a small amount of leftovers.
 Through extensive research, one of the most influential factors of weight gain is leftover food and the increased amount of consumption because of it.